raunak0400/Readme-Generator/CONTRIBUTING.md

 - Follow **mobile-first** responsive design
 - Use **semantic class names**
 - Keep styles **modular and reusable**
+- For tooltips and custom UI, use inline styles or Tailwind as appropriate

 #### Git Commit Messages
 - Use **conventional commit format**: